← Reference Deep-Dives Reference Deep-Dive · 11 min read

 The Method Spectrum

-Maximum breadth: Quantitative surveys (HCAHPS, custom instruments) reach thousands of patients with structured questions.
-Data is standardized and comparable.
-Depth is minimal — you learn what patients report, not why.
+Maximum breadth: Quantitative surveys (HCAHPS, Press Ganey, custom instruments) reach thousands of patients with structured questions.
+Data is standardized and comparable across cohorts, facilities, and time periods.
+Depth is minimal — you learn what patients report when constrained to pre-defined response options, not why they feel that way or what specific aspect of their care produced the response.
+Surveys excel at measurement and benchmarking.
+They fail at causation.

 Balanced breadth and depth: AI-moderated interviews reach 100-500+ participants with adaptive, depth-oriented conversations.
-Each interview adapts in real time, probing 5-7 levels deep.
-This category did not exist five years ago and fundamentally changes the trade-off calculus.
+Each interview adapts in real time, probing 5-7 levels deep on topics the AI moderator recognizes as emotionally or clinically charged.
+This category did not exist five years ago and fundamentally changes the trade-off calculus — previously, the choice between qualitative depth and quantitative scale was binary.
+Now it is a single workflow.

 Moderate depth, limited breadth: Human-moderated interviews reach 15-30 participants with skilled facilitation.
-Rich data, but small samples limit segmentation and generalizability.
+Rich data, with the moderator’s clinical or research expertise guiding which threads to follow.
+Small samples limit segmentation and generalizability — findings from 20 oncology patients cannot be reliably segmented by stage, treatment line, or payer.

 ”What are our patient satisfaction scores?”